mikeysan/read-pdf/README.md

 "# read-pdf"
-## This is a fork from <to-be-continued>.
+## This is technically a fork from [Python PDF Voice Reader](https://github.com/AquibPy/Python-Pdf-Voice-Reader).

-I wanted to try it out, but I also used my previous project (start-new-project) to create the folder and repo so here we are.
+I simply wanted to try it out without adding to it (except using my own sample PDF file).
+I also used my previous project (start-new-project) to create the working folder and repo so here we are.

-I'll either update this when I get it working or delete it and fork the original project properly.
+**I'll either update this when I get it working or delete it and fork the original project properly.**

 In the meantime, here it is.
-Feel free to try it out if you want.
+Feel free to try it out or link to the original and fork that - [Python PDF Voice Reader](https://github.com/AquibPy/Python-Pdf-Voice-Reader).
+I'd actually prefer if you use the original, to be honest.
 You wll need:

 ```py